-A metal shaft, pointed at one end and usually with a head at the other,
+A nail is a metal shaft, pointed at one end and usually with a head at the other,

 that can be hammered into pieces of wood or other materials to fasten them